overhide/overhide-widgets/README.md

 # overhide widgets

-Customizable web-components enabling login and paid up-sells / in-app purchases (IAP) for any Web application to be as simple as possible.
+Customizable web-components enabling login and in-app purchases (IAP, paid up-sells) for any Web application to be as simple as possible.

 The web-components are backed by the [legers.js library](https://www.npmjs.com/package/ledgers.js) in the browser and [renumeration APIs](https://overhide.io/2020/09/06/remuneration-api.html) to allow IAP in US dollars, ethers, and bitcoins (easily extensible to other cryptos).